Wisconsin driver’s ed grant OPEN — apply NOW!

 Practice hours

-Wisconsin’s graduated driver license rules require a substantial amount of supervised driving before teens can test for a probationary license.
-This practice time gives teens real‑world experience that drivers’ ed alone cannot provide.
+Wisconsin’s Graduated Driver License rules require substantial supervised practice before teens can test for a probationary license.
+This time behind the wheel helps build real-world experience beyond driver’s ed lessons.

-• Log at least 50 total hours of supervised driving with an approved supervising driver.
+• Log at least 50 total hours of supervised driving.

-• Make sure at least 10 of those hours are at night.
+• Make sure at least 10 of those hours are nighttime driving.

 • Have a parent or adult sponsor ready to certify the hours on the driver license application.

-• Consider using the state’s Parent’s Supervised Driving Program guide or app to track hours.
+• Consider using the state’s Parent’s Supervised Driving Program to track hours and cover key practice topics.

-Teens who consistently practice during the 6‑month permit period are usually much more comfortable and confident by the time they reach the road test.
+Teens who practice consistently during the full permit period are usually more comfortable and more confident when they reach the road test.

 Practice planning tip

-Aim for shorter, frequent practice drives instead of doing all 50 hours near the end.
+Aim for shorter, frequent practice drives instead of trying to complete all 50 hours near the end.
 Regular practice reinforces what teens learn in driver’s ed lessons with Easy Method.

 Required paperwork